 High quality teaching and rigorous assessment enables all children to access the breadth of the curriculum.
 The curriculum is inspiring, challenging, deep and broad.

-- Develop transformational knowledge and skills that take them beyond their experience.
+- Develop and remember transformational knowledge and skills that take them beyond their experience.

 - Strengthen their academic knowledge and cultural capital through the acquisition of a broad and rich vocabulary.

 - Shape their knowledge and character to prepare them for their future adult life, so that they can make a positive impact upon society.

 - Achieve outcomes that show progress, whatever their starting points.

 At Discovery Multi Academy Trust the curriculum is designed to provide wide-ranging experiences and contexts which allow our children to develop the skills and knowledge to allow them to become resilient, reflective and creative thinkers.
 The curriculum is underpinned by our trust values; Democratic, Inclusive, Excelling and Collaborative.
 Through an engaging approach to learning, our children will collaborate and be able to fulfil their wider role in their community.
 They will have the skills to make connections in what they have learnt, self-evaluate and develop a desire to learn as they go to their next stage of learning.

 Our curriculum has been designed to create a balance between the National Curriculum statutory requirements and a range of rich experiences which allow our pupils the opportunities to broaden their life and cultural experiences.